Marihba/SQA-Project/README.md

 # SQA-Project

-Ticket Selling System
+Ticket Transaction Software
 Collaborators:
-  Jude AntonyRajan
-  Abhiram Sinnarajah
+  Jude AntonyRajan & Abhiram Sinnarajah

-Software development model: Extreme Programming Method
+Software development Process used: [Agile] Extreme-Programming (XP)

-Consists of a front end and backend.

-Part 1:

---Front end--

-This is a system that first reads in a current user file and availble tickets file, then streams transactions (create, delete, addcredit, refund, buy & sell).
-The session completes with a daily transaction file upon user logout.
+This is a software that initially reads in a current user file and availble tickets file, then streams transactions (create, delete, addcredit, refund, buy & sell).
+Session completes with a daily transaction file upon user logout (used for the backend).